timabell/timwise.co.uk/_posts/2022-11-10-exceptions-vs-wrapper-return-types.md

 An illustrative example is how a microservice should deal with being misconfigured.

-This is an illustrative example because:

 * if all is well the system will be configured correctly
 * misconfiguration can cause a system to fail
 * the code can be expected to have to occasionally deal with receiving bad config

-Systems consist of many concentric circle, a library is used by a single web service, which is part of a microservices architected platform etc etc.
+Systems consist of many concentric circles, a library is used by a single web service, which is part of a microservices architected platform etc etc.

 If a single web service throws an exception, it should indicate: